Berakhot (tractate): Prayer

-The tractate deals with the principal rabbinic prayer, recited quietly, without interruption, and while standing and known as the Amidah or "standing prayer", or simply as Tefillah ("prayer").
-Its original version comprised eighteen blessings all beginning with the standard formulation "Blessed are you, Lord our God...".
-A nineteenth blessing was added at a later stage of the Talmudic period.
+The Chazal discuss the Amida, the principal rabbinic prayer recited quietly while standing, in detail.
+Originally, the weekday Amida had eighteen blessings, each beginning with "Blessed are you, our God".
+A nineteenth, the Birkat haMinim, was added during the Talmudic period.

-The Mishnah takes the structure and text of the prayer as a given and tefillah as a general concept refers to the regular prayers instituted by the members of the Great Assembly and the sages who followed them.
-Three daily prayer services were instituted: Shacharit during the morning hours until four hours of the day have passed, and corresponding to the morning daily sacrificial offering at the Temple in Jerusalem, Mincha during the afternoon, corresponding to the afternoon sacrificial offering and Ma'ariv in the evening after nightfall.
+The Mishnah takes the structure and text of the prayer as a given, and tefilla as a general concept refers to the regular prayers instituted by the members of the Great Assembly and the Tannaim who followed them.
+Three daily prayer services were instituted: Shaḥarit during the morning hours until four hours of the day have passed, and corresponding to the morning daily sacrificial offering at the Temple in Jerusalem, Mincha during the afternoon, corresponding to the afternoon sacrificial offering and Maʿariv in the evening after nightfall.
 The times for these services are also connected in the tractate to the practices of the patriarchs Abraham, Isaac and Jacob.

-On days when an additional offering was sacrificed in the Temple, namely Shabbat, Festivals, the intermediate days of the Festivals and the New Moon, an additional prayer service, Musaf, was recited between the morning and afternoon services.
+On days when an additional offering was sacrificed in the Temple, namely Shabbat, Three Pilgrimage Festivals, the intermediate days of the Festivals, and at Rosh Chodesh (the new moon), an additional prayer service, the Mussaf, was recited between the morning and afternoon services.

-The Mishnah and subsequent discussion in the Gemara consider the designated times for the three services; occasions when the full eighteen blessings, or abbreviated versions should be recited; circumstances in which a person does not have to pray as normally required facing towards the Temple in Jerusalem; traditions about the required state of mind when praying and the role of the Shaliach tzibbur ("representative of the congregation") who leads the repetition of the prayer when a minyan ("quorum") is present.
+The Mishnah and subsequent discussion in the Gemara consider the designated times for the three services; occasions when the full or abbreviated Amida should be recited; circumstances in which a person does not have to pray as typically required facing the Temple in Jerusalem; traditions about kavvana (required state of mind) when praying and the role of the hazzan who leads the repetition of the prayer when a minyan (quorum) is present.